rentry/rentry.github.io/_posts/2023-03-31-gear-danner.md

 I, like many others, have been concerned about accelerating planned obsolescence, and the impact of capitalism's propensity to flood the market with products that cannot be repaired, have a shorter lifespan than ever before, and/or require proprietary, corporate means to maintain.
 It's degrading to both the environment and working people.

 I won't need to replace my boots for at least a few years, but when I do, I'll know I won't have to buy another pair for a long, long time.

-[^1]: “Repairable,” “reparable,” “recraftable”? 🤷 You get it...something that can be repaired, ideally by oneself.